mcopley08/troll-me/README.md

 	From my understanding, it is due to [loading multiple versions of the Facebook JavaScript SDK](http://neverblog.net/facebook-javascript-sdk-uncaught-rangeerror-maximum-call-stack-size-exceeded-error/).

 - If a generated comment/post contains **any form of quotation marks (single or double)** it will not post to Facebook and will return with an error.

+- There has been an issue with the ```taggable_friends``` Facebook API call - even when users are approved for access, this still returns an error for them.
+The only effect is that it will generate two statuses instead of three for them, it doesn't break the application.

 ## Suggestions for Further Enhancements